-Read more about niacin (vitamin B3) and its importance for braincare.
+Read about the importance of niacin (vitamin B3) for your body and brain.

 Also known as vitamin B3, niacin is one of the eight essential B vitamins we need to survive.
-It helps release energy from the food we eat, lowering cholesterol, easing arthritis and boosting brain function.
-It is also known to help improve the nervous system and lead to healthier skin.
+Niacin benefits include realizing energy from the food we eat, lowering cholesterol, easing arthritis, and boosting brain function.
+It's also known to help improve the nervous system and lead to healthier skin.

 How much niacin (vitamin B3) do I need?

 The recommended Nutrient Reference Value (NRV) is 16mg per day.
-In every dose of Heights Smart Supplement, there is 30mg (equal to 3 chicken breasts or 12 medium baked potatoes), so 188% of the NRV.
 Your body cannot store niacin, so it needs to be a part of your everyday diet and supplement taking.

-What if I’m deficient in niacin (vitamin B3)?
+What if I’m lacking in niacin (vitamin B3)?

-A vitamin B3 deficiency can result in pellagra, a systemic disease characterised by brain fog, psychiatric symptoms and even dementia.
-Niacin deficiency is uncommon, but signs of a defect may include:
+A lack of vitamin B3 can result in pellagra, a systemic illness characterised by brain fog, psychiatric symptoms and even dementia.
+Low levels of niacin is uncommon, but signs of a defect may include:

 A rash when exposed to sunlight

-An antioxidant with an essential role in cell signalling and DNA repair, niacin is vital for a normally functioning nervous system and brain function.
+An antioxidant with an essential role in cell signalling and DNA repair, vitamin B3 benefits a normally functioning nervous system and brain function.
+Benefits of niacin include:

 It is vital for energy release.
 Like other B vitamins, niacin helps the body break down carbohydrates, fats and proteins into energy.
 Niacin works with enzymes to metabolize food calories and absorb nutrients which are spread throughout the organs and muscles of the body, providing them with continual energy.

 Niacin can also be used to help keep skin healthy.
 It takes preventative action against future cell damage by boosting hydration in the skin and a cell's ability to retain water.
-It may help prevent certain types of skin cancer as well, as studies found that participants who took niacin twice a day had reduced rates of nonmelanoma skin cancer compared to the control group.
 Niacin can also be applied topically, helping protect skin cells from sun damage.

 In addition, niacin plays a role in stimulating cell DNA repair.
 By helping the production of healthy cells that replace damaged ones, niacin increases cell turnover, leading to wound healing, decreased hyperpigmentation and even has been shown to slow signs of ageing.